e-controls/Sim3Tanks/README.md

 - The tanks are identical and have the same radius and maximum height.
 Similarly, all pipes are also identical and have the same radius value.
 The system has three level sensors (one per tank) and ten flow sensors (one per valve), and any valve can be configured as an actuator.

+- When a valve is enabled to be controlled, it becomes an actuator and, consequently, Sim3Tanks simulates an actuator fault (loss of effectiveness).
+Otherwise, a plant fault is simulated, which could be a clogging if the valve operation mode is defined as 'Open', or leakage if its operation mode is set to 'Closed'.

 ## 3. Fault Description and Symbols
+Sim3Tanks allows the user to define different scenarios for case studies with as many actuators and sensors as necessary, in addition to simulating different kinds of perturbations, faults, and noises.
 The following table briefly describes the faults modeled in Sim3Tanks.

 | Symbol | Description |
 | --- | --- |